CambridgeshireQuakers/CambridgeshireQuakers.github.io/_meetings/jesus-lane.md

 The current overseers are:
 Liz Barrow, Tamsin Beevor, Bea Doubleday, Amy Ellis, Marisa Johnson, Jeremy Symes and Robin Tod.
 Please email us on [jl-overseers@cambridgeshire-quakers.org.uk](mailto:jl-overseers@cambridgeshire-quakers.org.uk)

-Overseers would like you to know that there will be a welcoming overseer on Zoom from 10am each Sunday so if you would like to arrive early for a chat please do so.
-We are giving this idea a trial for one month in February 2020.

 ### During normal times